Well. I went and did it again….Bought another boat. I gotta be crazy!

 A deal on the price was made.
 Hands shaked and I was to return on Friday to pick it up with my son-in-law Mike.

-The boat and trailer was hooked up to the truck and away we went!
+Early Friday morning, the boat and trailer was hooked up to the truck and away we went!

 Now the fun begins……Massachusetts Registration!